geoace/certbot-nginx/README.md

 6. Visit the IP address of your virtual machine UNSECURED using HTTP and ensure your home page exists (e.g., http://123.456.7.89)

+7. Set up Domains between GCP and Registrar (Siteground is used in the video tutorial) ONCE DNS Zones and Nameservers are linked between GCP and Siteground/registrar, Run docker compose to get the certificates

-7. Once you've verified that your site is up and running, then remove the containers
+8. Once you've verified that your site is up and running at the unsecured (HTTP) domain (i.e., http://yourdomain.com), then remove the containers

 `docker rm $(docker ps -aq) -f`

-8. Set up Domains between GCP and Registrar (Siteground is used in the video tutorial) ONCE DNS Zones and Nameservers are linked between GCP and Siteground/registrar, Run docker compose to get the certificates

 `docker compose up`